“Where are you from?” Someone asked me recently.

 I cannot remember when I first began giving this answer.
 Must have been to the Indians in the US, because before I went abroad, no one asked me where I was from.

 Its my birthday today.
-I am 34 and uprooted, finally grown up.
-Finally separated from home.
+I am 34 and uprooted, finally grown up and separated from home.
 Today my parents who’ve lived in Chennai for 45 years move back to their home – Dehra Dun.

 There are no words that I can write today that will not sound trite.
 I can share my memories of IITM and Chennai.
 Each one more intricate than the one before, more emotional, more personal, more overwhelming – but it won’t matter.
 It won’t be anything you haven’t read or heard or seen several times before.
 There is not a single novel thought in my head.
 There are only images.